Cheltenham Cemetery (South Australia)

+Cheltenham Cemetery (including the adjoining Cheltenham Mausoleum) is a cemetery in the suburb of Cheltenham, within Adelaide, South Australia.

+History

-Cheltenham Cemetery, originally the Port Adelaide and Suburban Cemetery, Cheltenham but known as Woodville Cemetery, was established in 1876 by the Port Adelaide Corporation.
+Originally the Port Adelaide and Suburban Cemetery, Cheltenham - but known as Woodville Cemetery - the burial ground was established in 1876 by the Port Adelaide Corporation.
 Funds were allocated for the cemetery by the South Australian colonial administration in 1874.
 The first recorded burial was Mrs. Hannah Mussared on 27 Jul 1876.

-There is an Islamic cemetery located nearby too.
+An Islamic cemetery is located in the Cheltenham precinct's near vicinity.

+Sporting folklore

+For decades, the cemetery featured in a piece of Port Adelaide Football Club folklore known as the "Cheltenham Cemetery curse".
+Opposition teams were said to be doomed as soon as they passed it on the way to Port Adelaide's home ground, Alberton Oval.